Hydrocarbon Contaminated Material (Contaminated Soil)

 - Copies of all analytical data directly from the lab.
 ALS IS THE PREFERRED LAB.

-- Financial assurance from the appropriate municipality at $47.50 per ton of material.
+- Financial assurance from the appropriate municipality at the current tipping fee per ton of material.

 - A properly completed MCSWMA Waste Characterization / Demo Form.